|

 5. Candidates’ Foreign Policy Positions

 Majorities of Bush supporters misperceive his positions on a range of foreign policy issues.
 In particular they assume he supports multilateral approaches and addressing global warming when he has taken strong contrary positions on issues such as the International Criminal court and the Kyoto Agreement.
 A majority of Kerry supporters have accurate perceptions of Kerry positions on the same issues.
+Interesting stuff.
+You can read the full report (it's not terribly long or wordy) here.
+Thanks to Rich for the link!

 You can find links to more source material around these issues at the Daily Mislead for today.

-:: Deb 10:16 AM :: permalink :: [0] comments :: ::
+:: Deb 10:16 AM :: permalink ::

 :: 10.20.2004 ::